 • XU – “Unusual Non-Overlapping Service, The use of a service that is distinct because it does not overlap usual components of the main service”

 Some private payers are following suit.
-UnitedHealthcare will being using these modifier rules effective with dates of service on or after July 1.
+UnitedHealthcare will begin using these modifier rules effective with dates of service on or after July 1.

 You’ll still need to recognize when a modifier is appropriately appended to get both services paid in compliance with CPT instruction, payer policy, or both.
 But you won’t have to worry about which service code to apply it to when you do.